 With the price point of self cleaning fish tanks ranging from 20 to 200 dollars, adopting a fish has never looked so appealing.

 The one downside is, there still aren’t options that are larger than 10 gallons.
+If you liked that then you might also like having portable self-heating cup, self-stirring mug, or electric fruit peeler.

 Self cleaning fish tanks are a great way to enjoy all the pros that fishkeeping has to offer, while dodging the stinky and grimy cons.